 Every day, take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth).
 Do this for 7 days or as advised by your doctor.

 Learn to take your own pulse.
 Keep a record of your results.
 Ask your doctor what pulse rate means you should call for medical attention.

 You will be given an ID card that contains information about your pacemaker.
 Always carry this card with you.
 You can show this card if your pacemaker sets off a metal detector.
 You should also show it to avoid screening with a hand-held security wand.

 Keep your cell phone away from your pacemaker.
-Don’t carry the phone in your shirt pocket, even when it’s turned off.
+Don't carry the phone in your shirt pocket overlying the pacemaker, even when it's turned off.